PoisotLab/ms_network_prediction/manuscript.md

 and multiple species at the same time (joint SDMs, JSDMs) [@Norberg2019ComEva].
 Building on the JSDM framework, hierarchical modelling of species communities [@Ovaskainen2017HowMak] has the advantage of capturing processes that structure communities.
-Spatially Explicit Species Assemblage Modeling (SESAM) constrains SDM predictions using macro-ecological models [@Guisan2011SesNew]
+Spatially Explicit Species Assemblage Modelling (SESAM) constrains SDM predictions using macro-ecological models [@Guisan2011SesNew]
 --- for example, variation in species richness across space can constrain assemblage predictions [@DAmen2015UsiSpe].

 The next step is to constrain distribution predictions using network properties.
 This builds on previous calls to adopt a probabilistic view: a probabilistic species pool [@Karger2016DelPro], and probabilistic interactions through Bayesian networks [@Staniczenko2017LinMac]. @Blanchet2020CooNot argue that the probabilistic view avoids confusion between interactions and